LDeYoung17/housing-data-study/README.md

 <h2>Summary</h2>

 This project performs quantitative and qualitative analysis of housing data that is availability for New York State and New York City.
-The study was done at the beginning of 2024.
+The study was done at the beginning of 2024 and re-examined for presentation at the beginning of 2025.
 Quantitative data was obtained from the federal government's Department of Housing and Urban Development (HUD), and qualitative data was obtained from peer-reviewed articles and current news events.
 The below PDF is a presentation I gave about the results I found and conclusions I drew from the data.

 <h2>Final Results</h2>